djangofan/jmeter-ibm-mq9/README.md

 ## Included Project Files

 - simplestExample.jmx - will only work when MQ is configured with no password and no SSL
+     - in this case, when you start the MQ server, don't include the volume mapping
+- sslExample.jmx - after enabling SSL in the MQ server, this project includes code to connect with a keystore

 ## What It Looks Like